how do you say you're weird in spanish

 2. Cultural Differences: Different cultures have varying thresholds for what they consider funny or offensive.
 In some places, calling someone weird (raro/rara) might be light-hearted.
 In others, it might come off as rude.
 Always consider where you’re at and the background of the people you’re with.

-See also How to Say "I Want You" in Spanish?: Key Phrases & Tips
+See also How to Say 'What Does It Mean?' in Spanish: Essential Phrases and Tips

 Body Language and Tone When Saying “You’re Weird”